 These independence criteria are included in Farmer Mac's Corporate Governance Guidelines available on Farmer Mac's website, www.farmermac.com, in the "Corporate Governance" portion of the "Investors" section.
 These criteria meet or exceed all standards for director independence under applicable rules of the Securities and Exchange Commission ("SEC") and NYSE.
-In March 2021, the Board considered all direct and indirect transactions and relationships between each director (either directly or as a partner, stockholder, officer, director, or employee of an entity that has a relationship with Farmer Mac) and Farmer Mac and its management to determine whether any of those transactions or relationships were inconsistent with a determination that the director is independent.
-As a result of its review, the Board affirmatively determined that each of the following current directors meets the criteria for director independence set forth above and thus is independent: Dennis L. Brack, Richard H. Davidson, Everett M. Dobrinski, James R. Engebretsen, Sara L. Faivre, Amy H. Gales, Mitchell A. Johnson, Lowell L. Junkins, Eric T. McKissack, Robert G. Sexton, Daniel L. Shaw, Charles A. Stones, Todd P. Ware, Myles J. Watts, and LaJuana S. Wilcher.
-Mr. Shaw is not standing for re-election at the Meeting.
-The Board also affirmatively determined that new director nominee Roy H. Tiarks meets the criteria for director independence set forth above and thus is independent.
-In March 2020, the Board undertook the same review and affirmatively determined that each of the following former directors met the criteria for director independence set forth above and thus was independent: W. David Hemingway, Clark B. Maxwell, and Bruce J. Sherrick.
+In March 2022, the Board considered all direct and indirect transactions and relationships between each director (either directly or as a partner, stockholder, officer, director, or employee of, or other significant relationship with, an entity that has a relationship with Farmer Mac) and Farmer Mac and its management to determine whether any of those transactions or relationships were inconsistent with a determination that the director is independent.
+As a result of its review, the Board affirmatively determined that each of the following current directors meets the criteria for director independence set forth above and thus is independent: Dennis L. Brack, Richard H. Davidson, Everett M. Dobrinski, James R. Engebretsen, Sara L. Faivre, Amy H. Gales, Mitchell A. Johnson, Lowell L. Junkins, Eric T. McKissack, Robert G. Sexton, Charles A. Stones, Roy H. Tiarks, Todd P. Ware, Myles J. Watts, and LaJuana S. Wilcher.
+In March 2021, the Board undertook the same review and affirmatively determined that former director Daniel L. Shaw met the criteria for director independence set forth above and thus was independent.

 In making its independence determinations, the Board considered that because financial institutions are required to own Voting Common Stock to participate in some of Farmer Mac's programs, transactions often occur in the ordinary course of business between Farmer Mac and companies or other entities at which some of the current directors or director nominees are or have been officers or directors.
 In particular, the Board evaluated for each of Messrs.
 Brack, Sexton, and Ware all transactions between Farmer Mac and the company where each serves as a director.
-Those transactions included: (i) sales of qualified loans and long-term standby purchase commitment transactions under Farmer Mac's Farm & Ranch and Rural Utilities lines of business; (ii) sales of USDA-guaranteed portions under Farmer Mac's USDA Guarantees line of business; (iii) purchases and guarantees of AgVantage bonds by Farmer Mac under its Institutional Credit line of business; and (iv) the annual amount of guarantee and commitment fees paid to Farmer Mac by the related company and any servicing or other fees received by that company from Farmer Mac.
+Those transactions included: (i) purchases by Farmer Mac of qualified agricultural mortgage loans and rural utilities loans (and participation interests in each); (ii) entering into long-term standby commitments to purchase qualified loans by Farmer Mac; (iii) purchases by Farmer Mac of USDA-guaranteed portions of loans; (iv) purchases and guarantees of AgVantage securities by Farmer Mac secured by rural utilities loans; and (v) the annual amount of guarantee and commitment fees paid to Farmer Mac by the related company and any servicing or other fees received by that company from Farmer Mac.
 In each case, the transactions had terms and conditions comparable to those applicable to entities unaffiliated with Farmer Mac.
 The Board affirmatively determined that none of the relationships were material under the independence criteria.
-For more information about transactions between Farmer Mac and entities affiliated with its current directors, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-Related Party Transactions" and Note 3 in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on February 25, 2021.
-Mr. Junkins previously served as Farmer Mac's Acting President and Chief Executive Officer from December 2017 to October 2018.
-In determining that Mr. Junkins is independent, the Board considered guidance under the NYSE listing standards that provides that employment as an acting executive officer does not disqualify a director from being considered independent following that employment and that the receipt of compensation for former service as an acting executive officer is not required to be considered in determining a director's independence.
+For more information about transactions between Farmer Mac and entities affiliated with its current directors, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-Related Party Transactions" and Note 3 in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on February 28, 2022.